catmando/LocoRuby/README.md

 ##Rolling Your Own##

-If you want to build your own LocoRuby.exe, you will need to install Ruby on a windows box.
-LocoRuby comes in a single .rb file.
+If you want to build your own LocoRuby.exe, you will need to install Ruby on a windows box, and install all the gems.
+LocoRuby comes in a
+single .rb file.
 Once you are happy you can build a new exe by running Rake.

 ##Things to Do##